-GG: I believe that this concept of Intrapreneurship can happens when a ?penalty-free? environment exists for trying new ways to meet customers? needs and for creating new capabilities.
+GG: I believe that this concept of Intrapreneurship can happen when a penalty-free environment exists for trying new ways to meet customers’ needs and for creating new capabilities.
 Teams should to be able to access global expertise and resources without regard to national borders or country-based reporting structures.

 TIE: What are the misconceptions about large multinational corporations in terms of entrepreneurial culture?